r-lib/devtools/revdep/cran.md

 ## revdepcheck results

-We checked 368 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 369 reverse dependencies (367 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 3 packages
+ * We failed to check 2 packages

 Issues with CRAN packages are summarised below.